lesaigor/yolo/README.md

  `npm start`

  ### Go ahead a nd add a product (note that the price field only takes a numeric input)

+ # Stage One: Ansible Instrumentation

+This stage implements Ansible for server configuration and application deployment.
+It sets up a development environment using Vagrant with an Ubuntu server and provisions the necessary resources for running a web application.

+## Project Structure

+── ansible.cfg
+├── playbook.yaml
+├── roles
+│ └── (Ansible roles)
+└── vars
+└── (Variable files)

+- `ansible.cfg`: Ansible configuration file.
+- `playbook.yaml`: Main Ansible playbook.
+- `roles`: Directory containing Ansible roles for configuring different components.
+- `vars`: Directory containing variable files used in the playbook.

+## Running the Playbook

+1. Make sure you have Ansible and Vagrant installed on your system.
+2. Navigate to the project directory.
+3. Run `vagrant up` to spin up the virtual machine.
+4. Run `ansible-playbook playbook.yaml` to execute the Ansible playbook.

+## Explanation

+For a detailed explanation of the project setup and configuration, refer to the `explanation.md` file.